ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/Synchronization.rst

     A worker trying to access an already locked resource must wait for the existing lock to be released

 In the example above Worker A gets to a resource first and acquires a lock (step 1).
 Thus when B checks in step 3, it finds out it will have to wait until the resource is free.
 At some point after the lock is released (step 5), B will go try again to see if the resource is free.
 Note that for this scheme to work, we need a command "check and acquire lock" that can be done as one **atomic** action - in other words, there is no actual gap between steps 1 and 2 - they can never be separated.
-If someone else could act between step 1 and 2 there would be no guarantee that the resource that looked free to A in step 1 was still free in step 2.
+If someone else could act between steps 1 and 2 there would be no guarantee that the resource that looked free to A in step 1 was still free in step 2.

 Introducing locked resources has some big drawbacks.
 First, by definition, any work that is happening on a locked resource is serial - only one worker can do anything with the resource at a time.
 The more time code spends working within locks, the less able workers are to run in parallel.
-Second, we introduce the possibility for **deadlock**.
+Second, we introduce the possibility for a **deadlock**.
 Say we have two workers that both need to use two locked resources, X and Y to complete their work.
 We could end up in a situation where each is waiting for the other to release a lock it needs:

 .. figure:: Images/deadlocked.png